bbc/docker-on-reith/README.md

 For hosts built from the **BBC NPF Ubuntu** distro, it will add the user `bbcadmin` to the `docker` group.

 Other, personal, account holders wishing to use the `docker` command will require additional configuration: `sudo usermod -aG docker <username>`.
 Once completed, the user concerned will need to logout and back in again before being able to execute the docker command itself.

+The pkg also installs the https://github.com/bbc/eng-bsd-ssl package, which allows the docker daemon to connect to **BBC CA** certificate-protected on-Reith docker registry servers such as https://registry.pod.jupiter.bbc.co.uk/v2/_catalog.